New rainfall in sight - no onset of winter

 At the weekend the weather in Germany will be significantly rainier again.
-However, snow can only be expected in the higher elevations at the turn of the year.
+What does this mean for the flood situation?

 Offenbach/Leipzig – There are still no signs of complete relief from the flood situation.
-Although not as much rain is expected in the next few days as around Christmas, said meteorologist Marcel Schmid from the German Weather Service (DWD) on Thursday morning in Offenbach – “however, every drop is actually one too many.”
+Although not as much rain is expected in the next few days as around Christmas, said meteorologist Marcel Schmid from the German Weather Service (DWD) in Offenbach this morning – “however, every drop is actually one too many.”

 More frequent rain from the weekend

 The federal states of Saxony, Saxony-Anhalt and Thuringia, which are plagued by floods, must also expect further rainfall.
-A low spur from the northwest would bring isolated showers on Friday night, a meteorologist from the German Weather Service said on Thursday.
+A meteorologist from the German Weather Service said that a low extension from the northwest would bring isolated showers on Friday night.
 First it will rain in Saxony-Anhalt, on Friday morning in Eichsfeld in Thuringia and in the southern Harz.
 As the day progressed, the showers moved eastward and thus into Saxony, the expert explained.
 However, large amounts of rain are not expected there.

 Fearful looks at the Elbe